-CS-Cart is a self-hosted solution, so you only pay once and then the software is yours.
-The price for the shopping cart software is $385 for one storefront and $865 if you want to run unlimited storefronts from the same admin.
+CS-Cart is a self-hosted solution, so you pay once and then the software is yours.
+The price for the shopping cart software is $385 for one storefront and $790/month if you want to run unlimited storefronts offering B2B and B2C from the same admin.
 For $390/month, you can also choose a B2B version that doesn’t allow additional storefronts or warehouses.

 CS-Cart also offers a Multi-Vendor solution, starting at $1450 and running up to $7,500, depending on which features you want access to.
 Multi-vendor solutions allow you to create your own marketplace (think eBay).
 We won’t be covering this solution in detail here, but you should know that it is available.

-Although CS-Cart’s software is a one-time purchase, you will still have to cover ongoing expenses in order to maintain your online store.
+Although CS-Cart’s software is a one-time purchase, you will still have ongoing expenses as you maintain your online store.
 In addition to purchasing the software, you must pay for web hosting, an SSL certificate, and web development assistance.

-Finally, when you purchase a license for CS-Cart software, you are able to run the software for an unlimited time; in order to continually receive software updates and upgrades beyond your first year with CS-Cart, you’ll need to pay for an upgrade subscription plan.
+Finally, when you purchase a license for CS-Cart software, you are able to run the software for an unlimited time; in order to continually receive software updates and upgrades from CS-Cart, you’ll need to pay for an upgrade subscription plan after your first year.
 You can view the prices for those plans below.
 CS-Cart’s website says it issues an average of five updates each year.
 Critical security patches and service packs are provided free of charge.

 CS-Cart now also offers a cloud-based enterprise version of this software.
 This version is designed for Salesforce users and is billed monthly.
-To learn more, take a look at this article about CS-Cart Enterprise and view the Enterprise page on CS-Cart’s website.
+To learn more, view the Enterprise page on CS-Cart’s website.

 Specific Size Of Business

-While CS-Cart states that it is an excellent solution for startups and mid-size businesses, I disagree on the first point.
-I just don’t see CS-Cart as a viable platform for smaller businesses.
-CS-Cart requires a bit more technical experience than many small business owners have at their disposal.
+While CS-Cart states that it is an excellent solution for startups and mid-size businesses, we disagree on that first point.
+CS-Cart doesn’t seem like a viable platform for smaller businesses.
+Most importantly, CS-Cart requires a bit more technical experience than many small business owners have at their disposal.